abdullahau/bayesian-analysis/README.md

 ## How `StanQuap` Works

 - The provided Stan model is optimized using CmdStanPy's `optimize()` API to compute the Maximum Likelihood Estimate (MLE) or Maximum A Posteriori Estimate (MAP).
-- The class constructor passes the model, data, and unconstrained parameters from the MLE/MAP into BridgeStan's `log_density_hessian`, which computes the unconstrained Hessian matrix.
+- The class constructor passes the model, data, and unconstrained parameters from the MLE/MAP into BridgeStan's `log_density_hessian`, which computes (or provides access to) the unconstrained Hessian matrix.
 - The inverse of the unconstrained Hessian matrix is computed and transformed into the constrained space using an analytical method (Jacobian matrix).
-- The parameter output and variance-covariance matrix allow sampling from the posterior normal/multivariate normal distribution.
+- The posterior distribution is approximated as a normal/multivariate normal distribution, where the mean is the parameter output and the covariance is the variance-covariance matrix.
 - The methods `laplace_sample`, `extract_samples`, `link`, and `sim` utilize CmdStanPy's `laplace_sample` API for speed and robustness, ensuring proper parameter transformations.

 ## Features